gr-blog/gregros.dev/posts/typescript/02/conditional-overloads-work-when-conditional-types-fail.post.md

 ## Methods with a this annotation
 Strangely, a `this` annotation on a method works the same as on a function – it doesn’t take into account where the method is actually defined.

-This means we can define a method on a class that can’t be called normally:
+This means we can define a method on a class that we can't call normally:

 ```ts
 declare class Example {